Zarif-afk/Hyprland-inifnite-horizon-scroll/HYPRLAND_SCROLLING_MIGRATION_NOTES.md

 # Hyprland scrolling notes

-This is the setup that currently gives you Niri-like infinite scrolling in Hyprland, including the maximize case and two-monitor edge handoff.
+This is the setup that currently gives me Niri-like infinite scrolling in Hyprland, including the maximize case and two-monitor edge handoff.

 ## Working files